Core Idea

 The trap emerges because the symptomatic solution works — but has unintended consequences:

-- The pattern becomes self-reinforcing, creating addiction-like dynamics
+- Becomes self-reinforcing, creating addiction-like dynamics

 Why It Matters

-Shifting the Burden explains pervasive organizational dysfunctions:
+This archetype explains pervasive organizational dysfunctions:

-The archetype reveals that symptomatic solutions aren’t neutral - they actively erode fundamental capabilities, making escape increasingly difficult.
+Symptomatic solutions aren’t neutral — they actively erode fundamental capabilities, making escape increasingly difficult.

 Pattern Structure